 How to Clean a Cartridge Pool Filter – 7 Easy Steps

-- Turn off power to the pool system.
+- Turn off the power to the pool system.

 - Release pressure by turning the air relief valve.